SleepFoundation readers get the best price on GoodMorning.com Mattresses.

 This review will highlight the Apollo Mattress’s unique construction, detail its pricing and sizing, assess its performance, and summarize its customer reviews and company policies to help you decide if it’s the best bed for you.

-The Apollo Mattress offers a medium feel that rates at a 5 on the 10-point firmness scale.
+The Apollo Mattress offers a medium firm feel that rates at a 6 on the 10-point firmness scale.
 This mid-range firmness can accommodate most sleepers regardless of their weight group and sleep position.

 A high-grade cover encases the bed.
 Known as PolarMAX, this fabric wicks away moisture while feeling cool to the touch for extra temperature regulation.